Field Types and Properties

 Mask E-Mail

-By checking this, the email will be masked with hidden characters when typing within the form.
+The email will be masked with hidden characters when typing within the form by checking this.

 Barcode (Mobile App Only)

 A Barcode scanner is a text field with access to open a camera (when completed via the mobile app).
 When the camera is opened, it will scan for one of 21 different barcodes or QR types to pull the text automatically into the data field.
-Additionally, FDA device registry data can be automatically pulled into other fields on the same form if applicable.
+Additionally, if applicable, FDA device registry data can be automatically pulled into other fields on the same form.

-To add a barcode field to a form within the iOS form builder, use the Barcode field type.
-On the web form builder, use a text field and set the special property type “Barcode” as shown below.
+Use the Barcode field type to add a barcode field within the iOS form builder.
+Use a text field on the web form builder and set the special property type “Barcode,” as shown below.

 Set the field length to the proper length to fit in the entire bar code.
 The default is 10.

-If a user is entering data via the mobile app, they will be able to directly open the device's camera to scan the barcode ID into the text field by tapping the icon next to the field.
+If a user enters data via the mobile app, they can directly open the device's camera to scan the barcode ID into the text field by tapping the icon next to the field.

 Mobile App: